OmdenaAI/silicon-valley-chapter-extreme-weather/src/tasks/task-1-exploratory-data-analysis/readme.md

  4- The Report will be avaialable and updated in the specified report folder for the task-1-exploratory-data-analysis.

-The general Task Updates are provided in the table.
+The general Task Updates are provided in the table below.

 | Serial No. | Work | Desciption (if any) | Person(s) Designated To | Updates |
 |-|-|-|-|-|